particle-iot/docs/src/content/firmware/software-design/callback-functions.md

 What if you want to call a class member instead of a plain function?
 Several Particle API calls allow this.
 The syntax must be followed very carefully:

 - `&MyClass6::functionHandler` specifies the method to call.
-It must be a non-static method.
+It must be a non-static method, and note the required `&` before the class name.
 - `&myClass6` is the pointer to the class instance.
 If you already have a pointer (because you allocated it with `new`) then leave off the `&`.

 ```cpp